Lip Reduction (Cheiloplasty)

 From the side profile, the nose, chin, and lips are in aesthetic proportion.
 In a face with a normal nose-chin-lip proportion, with a vertical line drawn through the upper lip , the lower lip passing several mm behind this line and the chin lies further behind the the lower lip.
 In men the chin is a characteristic feature of sexual dimorphism and a relatively strong chin is an attractive feature.

 With lip reduction surgery, the incision is placed inside the mouth and is invisible after surgery.
-The procedure can be performed under local anaesthesia with or without sedation, takes approximately 60 minutes to complete and about 2-weeks to heal.
+The procedure can be performed under local anesthesia with or without sedation, takes approximately 60 minutes to complete and about 2-weeks to heal.
 After surgery the lips initially appear larger because of swelling and this resolves over a period of weeks.

 Lip Reduction FAQs (Frequently Asked Questions)